naman14/voice-ai/README.md

 ## Latency Measurements
 - latency measurements are logged in console
-- `metrics.py` contains useful helpers for measuring latency of the system and tracks the latency of every system and overall latency
+- `metrics.py` and `fastprocessor.py` contains useful helpers for measuring latency of the system and tracks the latency of every system and overall latency
-- `fastprocessor.py` tracks the latency of every system

 ### Cloud L4 GPU Latency